DevonJames/oip-arweave-indexer/docs/API_RECORDS_ENDPOINT_DOCUMENTATION.md

 ### Flexible Search Modes
 - **Full-text search** (`search`) - Searches across name, description, and tags
 - **Tag filtering** (`tags`) - Precise tag-based filtering with AND/OR modes
+- **Exercise filtering** (`exerciseNames`) - Search workouts by exercise content
-- **Combined approach** - Use both for maximum precision
+- **Combined approach** - Use multiple parameters for maximum precision

 ---

 *This documentation reflects the current implementation as of the latest update.
 For the most up-to-date information, refer to the source code in `helpers/elasticsearch.js`.*